jonrau1/ElectricEye/README.md

 - Some resources, such as Elasticsearch Service, cannot be remediate after creation for some checks and will continue to show as non-compliant until you manually migrate them, or create automation to silence these findings.

 - CloudFormation checks are noisy, consider deleting the `AWS_CloudFormation_Auditor.py` file unless your organization mandates the usage of Drift detection and Alarm based monitoring for stack rollbacks.

+- AppStream 2.0 Image checks are noisy, there is not a way to differentiate between AWS and customer-owned AS 2.0 images and you will get at least a dozen failed findings because of this coming from AWS-managed instances.

 ## FAQ
 #### 1. Why should I use this tool?